MichaelTrikergiotis/mtl/docs/documentation.md

 Tested compiler and operating systems combinations :

-1. MSVC and clang on Windows
+1. MSVC, gcc and clang on Windows
 2. gcc and clang on Linux
 3. gcc and clang on MacOS